SpacehuhnTech/esp8266_deauther/README.md

 Make sure you select the right com-port, the right upload size of your ESP8266 and the right bin file.

+If flashing the bin files with a flash tool is not working, try flashing the esp8266 with the Arduino IDE as shown below.

 ### Compiling the source with Arduino

 **0** Download the source code of this project.